Negative people are everywhere. You can probably think of someone whose constant complaining and criticism makes it hard to be around them.

 You want to be there for them, but you also want to protect your mood (and your precious neurons) from the effects of their complaining and criticism.

-Armed with the following tips, you’ll know how to deal with negative people, whatever your situation, without losing your balance.
+Armed with the following tips, you’ll know how to get rid of negative people, whatever your situation, without losing your balance.

 1. Identify people with negative personality traits.